stellashen/feed-me-please/docs/README.md

-# Feed Me Please! - A cat-feeding game
+# Project proposal: Feed Me Please! - A cat-feeding game

 Hello fellow humans. `Feed Me Please!` is an educational browser game built with HTML5 and JavaScript.